astrofelipe/tesseract/README.md

     --maxgaiamag    Maximum Gaia RP magnitude to show in previous option (Default: 16)

     --folder        "Offline mode".
 Instead of making a request to the MAST, uses previously downloaded and stacked FFIs in hdf5 format (see FFI2h5.py)
-    --cmap          Changes cmap used in plots (Default: 'YlGnBu') --cam           Overrides camera value.
+    --cmap          Changes cmap used in plots (Default: 'YlGnBu_r') --cam           Overrides camera value.
 Can be useful for plots when the target is near an edge and queries tell that it doesn't belong to any Camera/CCD
     --ccd           Same for CCD